 Do green bonds deliver for fixed income investors?

-However, in recent years many investors have begun to consider sustainability a key element of their own investment objectives, and have sought products that specifically avoid investing in companies perceived to operate in an unsustainable way, either for their own business or wider society and eco system.
+At TwentyFour Asset Management we believe environmental, social and governance (ESG) factors can have a material influence on the value of our investments and the outcomes we achieve for our clients.
+In recent years many investors have begun to consider sustainability a key element of their own investment objectives, and have sought products that specifically avoid investing in companies perceived to operate in an unsustainable way.

 As the popularity of these strategies has grown, however, it has become increasingly clear that there are many different interpretations of these terms across the asset management industry, and indeed in society at large.
 At TwentyFour, we consider investor choice to be a critical component of our ESG and sustainable fixed income solutions, which is why we offer two distinct approaches.